ritza-co/fusionauth-site/astro/src/content/blog/fusionauth-mfa-authentication/index.md

 6. Robust reporting tools for compliance audits.
 7. User-friendly interfaces that enhance adoption rates.
 8. Support for offline authentication methods like hardware tokens.
-9. Compatibility with modern security standards like FIDO2/WebAuthn.
+9. Compatibility with modern security standards like `FIDO2/WebAuthn`.
 ## Developer's Checklist for Evaluating MFA Solutions

+An MFA solution should be secure, flexible, and easy to integrate for technical teams.
+Whether adding MFA to a new or existing system, developers should consider key factors affecting usability and maintenance.
+Here’s a **quick checklist** for evaluating an MFA solution from a developer’s perspective:

-- Does the solution support modern protocols like WebAuthn?
+- Does the solution support modern protocols like [WebAuthn](/docs/lifecycle/authenticate-users/passwordless/webauthn-passkeys)?
 - Are APIs well-documented and easy to integrate?
 - Can MFA policies be customized based on user roles or risk profiles?
 - Is there support for fallback options in case of lost devices?

 ## Final thoughts

-This guide explored MFA, how it works, and how you can integrate it seamlessly with FusionAuth—whether through the admin console for quick setup or the API for custom workflows.
+It's important to remember that MFA solves many security challenges businesses face today.
+It helps:

+- Protect against credential theft by requiring secondary verification.
+- Block unauthorized access, even in phishing attacks.
+- Secure remote access and ensure compliance with industry regulations.

 However, security doesn't stop at MFA.
 As threats evolve, businesses must adopt even stronger authentication mechanisms.
 One approach is passwordless authentication, eliminating passwords entirely while maintaining security and usability.

 Want to take authentication a step further?
 Learn how to implement passwordless authentication in our [comprehensive guide](/blog/comprehensive-guide-to-passwordless-authentication).

-Challenges Solved by MFA
-1. Credential Theft Prevention: Protects against stolen passwords with secondary verification steps.
-2. Phishing Attack Mitigation: Blocks unauthorized access even if users fall victim to phishing schemes.
-3. Secure Remote Access: Ensures employees can securely access systems from outside the office.
-4. Simplified Compliance Management: Helps organizations meet regulatory requirements without extensive custom development.